milkeybabes/UBE/README_Tools.md

 They cover the repetitive jobs around the application:

 - **before UBE:** locate, extract, identify and compare bundles;
+- **alongside UBE:** batch-export repetitive single-texture bundles without opening them one by one;
 - **during investigation:** rediscover assets and connect old notes to their source;
 - **after export:** validate files and prepare models for external viewing or presentation.

 Together, UBE and its companion utilities form a broader toolkit for investigating Unity game data rather than only a single bundle viewer.

 ---

+## Responsible use

+Use these utilities only with files that you own or have permission to inspect.
+Game assets and other extracted content may remain protected by copyright, licence agreements or other restrictions.

 ## Responsible use